-Our state-of-the-art laboratories and diagnostic imaging services help our team determine a patient’s specific type and stage of lymphoma.
-From there, these specialists all work together to design a comprehensive, individualized treatment plan for each patient and meet weekly to monitor his or her progress.
-In one convenient location, our patients have full access to all aspects of the most advanced lymphoma treatments available, including innovative therapies that are offered through our robust clinical trials program.
+After diagnosing a patient with a specific type and stage of lymphoma, these specialists work together to design a comprehensive and individualized treatment plan.
+In a single location, our patients have access to the latest breakthroughs in lymphoma treatment, including new therapies available exclusively through our robust clinical trials program.

 If you are concerned about lymphoma symptoms or interested in receiving a second opinion on your lymphoma diagnosis, you can request an appointment with an oncologist at Moffitt Cancer Center by calling 1-888-663-3488 or completing our new patient registration form online.